fouliex/SelfDrivingCarBehavioralCloning/README.md

 ## Overview

 The model outputs steering angles to an autonomous vehicle.
 A Simulator is provided from Udacity, where one can steer the car around a track for data collection.
-Image data and steering angles are used to train a neural network and then use to drive the car autonomously around a track.
+Image data and steering angles are used to train a neural network and then apply to drive the car autonomously around a track.

 ## Goals and Steps

-The goals / steps of this project are the following:
+The goals/steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set